porterbmoody/datascienceisawsome/docs/visualize.md

   A car with a low fuel efficiency consumes more fuel than a car with a high fuel efficiency when they travel the same distance.

-To learn more about `mpg`, read informat at [data4python4ds](https://github.com/byuidatascience/data4python4ds/blob/master/data.md).
+To learn more about `mpg`, read its format at [data4python4ds](https://github.com/byuidatascience/data4python4ds/blob/master/data.md).

 ### Creating an Altair plot